 Utah Medical Association president, speaker, AMA delegate, board director, and parliamentarian

 The aspect of my paintings means the most: Caring for folks who want me and are thankful for what we can do to make them sense and be higher.
-There isn’t any more pleasure than seeing the sort, thankful eyes of a comforted infant, or a relieved mother, or a patient saved from pain or death.
+There isn’t any more pleasure than seeing the sort, grateful eyes of a comforted infant, a relieved mother, or a patient saved from pain or death.